UM-ARM-Lab/pytorch_mppi/README.md

 [fmfn/BayesianOptimization](https://github.com/fmfn/BayesianOptimization), and so on.
 See `tests/auto_tune_parameters.py` for an example.
 A tutorial based on it follows.

+The tuner can be used for other controllers as well, but you will need to define the appropriate `TunableParameter` subclasses.

 First we create a toy 2D environment to do controls on and create the controller with some default parameters.
 ```python